-The emphasis is on smartness.
-You must dress as you would if you were working in a smart office environment.
-A suit or jacket and plain trousers or skirt, a shirt and tie or blouse / plain top.
-If a jumper is worn then it should be a V neck, also in a plain colour.
-No sweatshirts are allowed and neither is denim or trainers.
+All Sixth Form students should wear business style clothing when attending school, on their way to and from school or when participating in school-organised events outside normal school hours.
+All students must wear a suit or jacket and plain trousers or skirt, a shirt and tie or blouse/plain top.
+If a jumper is worn then it should be a V neck, also in a plain colour which can be worn beneath a jacket.
+No sweatshirts, hoodies, denim or trainers are permitted.
+Lanyards must be visible at all times when walking around school and in all lessons unless a practical lesson warrants removal.